Demosthenes-Eth/public-domain-token/README.md

 **Key Points:**
 - Only an authorized, non-expired issuer can call mint.
 - If supply is zero, the minted amount is exactly `minSupply`.
-- Otherwise, the issuer can only mint up to a fraction (up to `baseMintFactor` %) of the current supply, with additional dynamic logic to adjust that factor.
+- Otherwise, the issuer can only mint up to a fraction (up to `baseMintFactor / 10**4`) of the current supply, with additional dynamic logic to adjust that factor.
 This logic is implemented by the internal helper function `calculateMintFactor()`.
 - Users can find the current mint factor of a specific issuer by calling the public getter function: `getIssuerMintFactor(address _issuerAddress)`.

 ### 5. Burning Tokens